AndrewBroz/mermaid-layout-circular/README.md

 The package renders through mermaid's `InternalHelpers`, which mermaid marks as deprecated for external use.
-The official layout engines (elk, tidy-tree) ship on the same seam, so the risk is shared, but a mermaid upgrade in a consuming project is the right moment to re-run the demo and look.
-The peer range is `mermaid ^11.12.0`, the earliest version verified to carry the internals this package relies on.
+The official layout engines (elk, tidy-tree) use this too so the risk is low.
+This layout should work from `mermaid ^11.12.0`.
 Developed against 11.16.

-One more limitation worth knowing: mermaid measures HTML edge labels with `getBoundingClientRect`, which reports screen pixels.
+_Note:_ mermaid measures HTML edge labels with `getBoundingClientRect`, which reports screen pixels.
 If the rendering container is scaled by a CSS transform, label collision checks will be off by that scale factor.